VGP/vgp-tools/VGP/README.md

 ### Authors:  Gene Myers, Richard Durbin, and the Vertebrate Genome Project Assembly Group
 ### Last Update: April 13, 2020

-# 0. Introduction
+# Introduction

 This document describes the VGP tools data schema developed for the [Vertebrate Genomes Project](http://www.vertebrategenomes.org) to represent source data, process intermediates, and the resulting reconstructed genome assemblies for a large-scale DNA sequencing project.
-Along with these formats there is a growing set of separately documented [command line tools](https://github.com/VGP/vgp-tools/blob/master/VGP/docs/VGP-sequence-tools.md) for carrying out file conversions and other operations on these objects.
+Along with these formats there is a growing set of documented [command line tools](https://github.com/VGP/vgp-tools/blob/master/VGP/docs/VGP-sequence-tools.md) for carrying out file conversions and other operations on these objects.
 There is also available an illustrative hypothetical [work flow](https://github.com/VGP/vgp-tools/blob/master/VGP/docs/VGP-assembly-workflow.md)